 Cleaning Up After Cooking

-Pick an environmentally friendly, biodegradable camp soap to clean up after every meal.
+Pick an environmentally friendly, biodegradable dish soap to clean up after every meal.
 You need to eliminate the smell of food on all of your cooking gear and surfaces to avoid attracting animals.
 If you are camping near your automobile, pack your clean cutting boards, skillets and pans away in an airtight container in the car while you are sleeping.

 Store your used scrubbing tools, such as a dish cloth and sponge, in a plastic odor-free bag.
 Also store your potholders and any other cooking accessory capable of absorbing odor in a shut container and store the containers at least 200 feet away from your tent.